Eric-Chin-URI/UNISWAP/USERSTORIES.md

 * Users can search for other users
 * Users can open another user's profile
 * Users can always view profile information if the profile is set to public.

+## User Story 8:
+As a user, I want video documentation for UNISWAP

+## User Story 9:

+US 9: As a user, I would like the trading process to be clear from the start so that I can easily make my first post, offer and trade.

+### Acceptance Criteria:

+Given a user has created an account, when logging on for the first time, an optional tutorial pop-up should give the user the opportunity to run through an in-app tutorial simulating a trade.

+## User Story 10:

+As a user, I’d like to know whether another user is more likely to be trustworthy, so that I can decide whether to trade with them.

+### Acceptance Criteria:

+Given a user is an active member of the community, when completing a trade, reputation points will be awarded based on user ratings and rate of trade completion.